Dethada/Exstr/README.md

 # Exstr

-Display printable characters in file, similar to strings but prints any printable character instead of finding strings.
+Get strings from file, similar to binutils strings.

 ## Building 🔨